 Is there a Pre-Payment Plan available for Property Taxes?

-Taxpayers may make random prepayments on their next year’s taxes at any time before the current tax notices are mailed.
+Taxpayers may make pre-payments on their next year’s taxes at any time before the current tax notices are mailed.
 The payment will sit on your tax account and show as a credit/prepayment on your next tax bill.

 My bank pays my taxes.
 Should I send my Provincial Home Owner Grant application to my bank?